RosettaCommons/documentation/application_documentation/TCR-modeling.md

 After submission of TCR sequences, the results will provide the parsed CDR loop sequences and identified templates to the user along with the modeled protein as PDB file.

+## Instructions For Running TCR modeling Protocol

-## Example: Commands for sample TCR modeling run for a human T cell receptor PDB:1AO7
+# Example: Commands for sample TCR modeling run for a human T cell receptor PDB:1AO7
 $ Rosetta/main/source/bin/tcr.macosclangrelease -database Rosetta/main/database -alpha VEQNSGPLSVPEGAIASLNCTYSDRGSQSFFWYRQYSGKSPELIMSIYSNGDKEDGRFTAQLNKASQYVSLLIRDSQPSDSATYLCAVTTDSWGKLQFGAGTQVVVT -beta VTQTPKFQVLKTGQSMTLQCAQDMNHEYMSWYRQDPGMGLRLIHYSVGAGITDQGEVPNGYNVSRSTTEDFPLRLLSAAPSQTSVYFCASRPGLAGGRPEQYFGPGTRLTVT